 Levy Restaurants’ regional executive chef John Nicely oversees its culinary operations at the stadium.
 According to Nicely, the kitchen sources meat from Atlanta-based meat wholesaler Halperns Steak & Seafood Co.
 The majority of produce comes from Georgia farms, he said.

 You need your daily dose of Chick-fil-A?
 You can get that here.
 King of Pops is your go-to for a frozen pop?
 You can have that at the stadium, too.
 Antico is your pick for Neapolitan pizza?
 It’s in the mix as well.

-In total, nearly a dozen and a half area restaurants and food producers will have a presence at the stadium.
+In total, nearly a dozen and a half area restaurants and food producers have a presence at the stadium.
 This “Best of Atlanta” group includes: Antico, Bruster’s Real Ice Cream, Chick-fil-A, Delia’s Chicken Sausage, Farm Burger, Fox Bros.
 Bar-B-Q, Gamechanger, Iberian Pig, Jim ‘N Nick’s, King of Pops, Miss D’s Popcorn, Snackology 101 Market, Sublime Doughnuts, the Varsity, and two concepts from Concentrics Restaurants group.